-Glancing back, a new Power generation pushes ahead with high tech
+For Power’s new generation, there’s no time for patience

 It would be unfair to expect Paul Desmarais Jr. and André Desmarais, the two brothers who have been Power's co-CEOs for two decades, to match their father's performance.
 Paul Desmarais was a giant, a visionary and a preternaturally hungry deal-maker.
 He had a hard-scrabble upbringing, which enabled him to relate to the working stiff, and such boundless ambition for himself and his country that politicians sought him out as much as he them.
 The sons do not share those characteristics.

-Part of their problem is that the Power empire they inherited is caught, like them, between the old economy of the father and new economy of the sons.
+Part of their problem is that the Power empire they inherited is caught, like them, between the old economy of their father and new economy of their sons.
 The financial-services industry is consolidating into a small number of global banks at the same time as it is being disrupted by technology upstarts that have replaced human financial advisers with robots.

 Paul Desmarais Sr. had the old economy figured out to a tee.
 But not even he could likely have made sense of the new one.
 It does not help that neither Paul Jr. nor André Desmarais (who has been on medical leave since April) is a down-in-the-weeds kind of CEO.
 The boys were taught by their father to be owners, not managers, and to seek out hired hands in whom they could place their trust.
 But a hands-on approach may just be what's needed now.